Once you understand differentiators and how to develop them with specifics, the next step is using them to maximum advantage in proposals.

 Make your differentiators count: Express differentiators where they will have highest impact, including in section summaries (1), capsule statements (2) and visualizations (3).

 Section summaries: These two or three sentence statements explain how your solution satisfies the section requirements.
-Use a design template that sets these off these summaries in large and/or bold face type and places them right after the section title.
+Use a design template that sets off these summaries in large and/or bold face type and places them right after the section title.

 Visualizations: Build visualizations around key differentiators.
 Examples: